shaggyshoggoth/mvs-mandelbrot/docs/NOTES.md

     * Ok!
 Now we're getting past OPEN!
     * Determine what exactly this does and why.
 * Now failing on STC in PUTC
+* Moved top of code around (got rid of USING PRTMAND,15 - changing to just USING for register 12)
+* After poking around for a while with compilation errors around STC, inlined the macro.
+Seems the macro syntax I'm using is incorrect.
+It's just a three-instruction thing so I'll ignore it.
+* Now, getting S0CC which is an exponent overflow exception.
+Cool, at least something mathy is hapenning.